jokurino/hlstatsx-community-edition/README.md

 *  https://forums.alliedmods.net/forumdisplay.php?f=156
 ---
 ## This Fork
--A new look for HlstatsX, inspired by the selfhosted gameserver software called Pterodactyl.<br>
+- A new look for HlstatsX, inspired by the selfhosted gameserver software called Pterodactyl.<br>
--A script that deploys HlstatsX:CE on a freshly installed Debian 12 system.
+- A script that deploys HlstatsX:CE on a freshly installed Debian 12 system.

    <br>
    <b>Removed the following functions.</b>